Yohann-Moy/Angular-Pokedex-Final-Release/README.md

 - Wait until compiling is done.

-- Open a new tab in your browser and access to the app by reaching : http://localhost:4200/
+- Open a new tab in your browser and access to the app with : http://localhost:4200/

 - ENJOY !